-Where shippers under deliver (put too little gas into the NTS), they will have to pay for each unit of their under delivery.
+Where shippers under deliver i.e. put too little gas into the NTS, they will have to pay for each unit of under delivery.
 Shippers have incentives that encourage them to balance because this unit charge will be higher than the average daily price of gas.
 This means they're paying more than if they had bought it for themselves.
-The price shippers are charged for each unit of under-delivered gas is the System Marginal Price Buy (SMPb) price.
+The price shippers are charged for each unit of under-delivered gas is the System Marginal Price Buy (SMP(b)) price.

-The diagram below provides an overview of the prices paid for shipper imbalance.
+The following diagram provides an overview of the prices paid for shipper imbalance.